enkidevs/curriculum/web/html/meter-and-progress/meter-attributes-ii.md

 ---
 author: Stefan-Stojanovic

-levels:
-  - beginner
-  - basic

 type: normal
 category: must-know

-aspects:
-  - deep
-  - workout

-links:
+links: null
 ---

 # More `<meter>` Attributes

 ---

 ## Content

 We've previously discussed the `value`, `low` and `high` attributes for the `<meter>` element.
 Let's now take a look at the rest.

-- The `min` attribute is used to set the lower bound of the range.
+* The `min` attribute is used to set the lower bound of the range.
 If specified, the value of the `min` attribute has to be lower than the value of the `max` attribute.
 On the other hand, if the `min` attribute is not specified, the minimum value is set to `0`.

-- The `max` attribute is used to set the upper bound of the range.
+* The `max` attribute is used to set the upper bound of the range.
 If specified, the value of the `max` attribute has to be greater than the value of the `min` attribute.
 On the other hand, if the `max` attribute is not specified, the maximum value is set to `1`.

-- The `optimum` attribute is used to specify the optimum value.
+* The `optimum` attribute is used to specify the optimum value.
 This value has to be between the `min` and `max` attribute values.
 If the `optimum` value is used together with the `low` and `high` attribute, then the value of the `optimum` attribute is considered the most preferable value for that range.
 Also, if the value of the `optimum` attribute is between `min` and `low`, then the `min`, or the lower attribute, is the preferred value.
 On the other hand, if the value of the `optimum` attribute is between `high` and `max`, then the `max`, or the higher attribute, is the preferred value.

-- The `form` attribute is used to associate the `<meter>` element with the `<form>` element which has ownership over it.
+* The `form` attribute is used to associate the `<meter>` element with the `<form>` element which has ownership over it.
 This is only necessary if the `<meter>` element is not a direct descendant of the `<form>` element who's using it.

 **Note: Each attribute value(from the 7 attributes previously mentioned) has to be a valid floating point number.**

 ---

 ## Practice

 Match the answers with the corresponding text: